 Mutually agreed by Parties.
 In this case, Parties shall discuss to reach contract on specific conditions relating to the termination of this contract.

-Either party goes into insolvent liquidation, disband or bankruptcy, then in this case, the contract shall be terminated by the way agreed by Parties and/or in compliance with current regulations and laws.
+Either party goes into insolvent liquidation, disband or bankruptcy, then in this case, the contract shall be terminated by the way agreed by Parties and/or in compliance with current Peruvian regulations and laws.

 Either Party may terminate/ cancel this Contract by written notice to the other Party if the other Party commits a material breach of this Contract and after the receipt of the written notice that specifies such breach or default, fails to remedy the breach within thirty (30) days since the date of receiving written notice.